Test analyst, Imagimation School - Hamilton, New Zealand

 Harpreet was delighted to discover that, even on the other side of the world, New Zealand celebrates Diwali, allowing him to keep in touch with his Indian culture.
 Having explored most of Hamilton, he can’t wait to see what the rest of the country has to offer.

-As he comes to the end of his studies, Harpreet is about to start an internship at Johnson Partners Limited, a start-up project management consultancy.
+After finishing his studies, Harpreet secured an internship at Johnson Partners Limited, a start-up project management consultancy.
 He was offered three different internship opportunities, but his passion for gaming made it an easy decision.
-Harpreet hopes to become a game developer, and would love to return and work in New Zealand one day.

 “I am falling in love with this country.
 The University of Waikato and New Zealand have given me so many new experiences and exceeded my expectations on every level.
 I would love to come back one day and repay the place that has contributed so much to me.”